opensesamemedia/syncstage-docs/docs/web/test-app.md

 Firstly you will be asked to install Desktop Agent on your Mac.
 ![alt Install Desktop Agent](../assets/browser/setup-1.png "Install Desktop Agent")

-Once installed you will see
+Once installed and running you will see
 ![alt Install Desktop Agent Installed](../assets/browser/setup-2.png "Install Desktop Agent Installed")

 Input nickname of the user that will join the session